-You have homeowner’s insurance to protect your home and everything in it from an accidental and unexpected incident that causes a major loss.
-If something catastrophic like a fire should occur, you will be called upon to provide a list of everything that was in the house, and in some cases, even proof.
+You have homeowner’s insurance to protect your home and everything from an accidental and unexpected incident that causes a significant loss.
+If something catastrophic like a fire should occur, you will be called upon to provide a list of everything in the house and, in some cases, even proof.

 For expensive and valuable possessions, it’s a good idea to keep purchase receipts and appraisals where appropriate.
 These things, being paper, won’t survive something like a fire, so purchase a fireproof box in which to keep them or arrange for storage off-site.
 Ask a friend or relative to hold onto them for you, or place them in a safety deposit box if you have one.
 Some insurance companies will also scan these items for you and keep them in their computer system for future reference.

 One of the most popular ways to keep records of your personal property is to take photographs and keep them somewhere safe.
 When taking photos of your items, be sure they are clear, and where possible, get close-up shots of model and serial numbers, especially on electronics.